bw0rth/pync/docs/source/data-transfer.rst

 =============
 .. warning::
    The following examples make no attempt at encrypting the data sent over the network.
-   Therefore, please DO NOT transfer any sensitive data using these methods.
+   Please DO NOT transfer any sensitive data using these methods.

 To build on the previous client/server example, we can transfer file data from one machine to another.